 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
-While you are completing your third degree course, you may submit your application.
-We have application periods in the fall, spring, and summer.
+While you are completing your third degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 There are a number of financial aid options available once you’re admitted to the program.